Skip to main content

 PropertyTypeDescription

 Semantics: Informational only.
-Frameworks use these hints to adapt behavior (e.g., skip visual references on a speaker-only device).
+Frameworks use these hints to adapt behavior (e.g., skip visual references on a device without camera sensor).
 Not enforced.

 Physical Safety